-BIOL 255 INDEPENDENT STUDY IN ANATOMY AND PHYSIOLOGY 1-3 UNITS
+INDEPENDENT STUDY IN ANATOMY AND PHYSIOLOGY

-PREREQUISITE: BIOL 250 or BIOL 260.
-INDEPENDENT STUDY: 3-9 hours per week.
+PHYSIOLOGY 1-3 UNITS PREREQUISITE: BIOL 250 or BIOL 260.

 Assigned projects involving research, laboratory work, or directed study for selected students who are interested in furthering their knowledge of anatomy and physiology on an independent study basis.
 For each unit earned, students are required to devote three hours per week throughout the semester.
 Enrollment limited to those who meet independent study criteria.
 Prior to registration, a contract must be prepared.
 See instructor for details.